UPDATED JUL 22, 2020

 Not only is this studio’s freestyle flow seriously zen and modern, each of its three eclectic studios in Tribeca, Chinatown, and Williamsburg are a totally different experience.
 But don’t worry — there’s no chaos here, only classes that blend various forms of yoga together into one practice and lots of natural light.
 That’s not surprising considering that “Sky Ting” roughly translates to “heavenly sky space”.
-You’re going to want to roll out your mat and never leave.
+Once you roll out your mat, you're never going to want to leave.

 New York and Australia are already aligned on coffee shops — Aussies do a flat white and avocado toast better than anyone.
 But we're also sharing yoga studios too.
 Humming Puppy, in Sydney, Melbourne, and just off of Sixth Ave. in Chelsea, invites you into their gorgeous second-level studio.
 With a lounge that looks every bit like a penthouse apartment (complete with white pillars and marble counters) and a minimalistic studio space with the perfect lighting, you might forget you're there to do yoga... which may be better than the interior design.
 Their "Yoga That Resonates" spans the lower-intensity Mellow Hum and Foundation Hum classes to the strengthening and more advanced Dynamic Hum, all taking place in an 80-degree yet super-chill atmosphere.